Types of Radiation Therapy

 Stereotactic radiation, also called stereotactic body radiation therapy (SBRT), stereotactic ablative radiotherapy (SABR) or stereotactic radiosurgery (SRS), is a form of radiation therapy.
 Many different angles are used to focus the radiation beams at one small point, like a magnifying glass.
 These beams combine to deliver high doses of radiation to a very specific area.

 Brachytherapy: The Basics

 Brachytherapy is a type of radiation therapy that is given inside the body.
-Radioactive material is put into the body, as close as possible to the cancer, allowing those cells to receive the most radiation, while exposing healthy cells to less radiation.
+Radioactive material is put into the body, as close as possible or into the tumor, allowing those cells to receive the most radiation while exposing healthy cells to less radiation.

 Brachytherapy for Prostate Cancer

 Brachytherapy is a type of internal radiation most often used for prostate cancer that is confined to the prostate gland or the area immediately around it.
-It may be used in combination with traditional (external beam) radiation.
+It may be used in combination with traditional (external beam) radiation therapy.

 Brachytherapy for Gynecologic Cancers

 Brachytherapy, or internal radiation, can be used in the treatment of some types of gynecologic cancers.

 GammaTile Therapy uses brachytherapy to stop brain tumors from coming back after surgery.
 The tiles begin delivering radiation right away, killing any remaining tumor cells, so the cells are not able to grow.